user-ferdous/Transfer-large-file-from-Cpanel-2-Cpanel/README.md

 # Transfer-large-file-from-Cpanel-2-Cpanel
-Upload this file to the Cpanel directory where you want to upload the file.
+Upload this file to the Cpanel directory where you want to add the file.

 <b style="color:red"> Must delete the file once the transfer finished </b>